ntaka19/ntaka19.githubio/_posts/2020-3-22-economics4.md

 ## 13.3 Oligopoly (寡占)

-* Firms are indeterdependent
+* Firms are interdependent so a price change by one firm can be expected to be met by a price
-* Kinked demand curve
+  1. Kinked demand curve:
+  2. Cournot duopoly model:
+  3. Nash equilbrium model:
+  4. Stakelberg dominant firm model: